-There are many ways to invest in real estate.
-How you diversify depends on your objectives, allotted time, and risk tolerance.
-Investors looking to build long-term wealth will want to build a diversified real estate portfolio.
+There are many options for those wanting to invest in commercial real estate.
+Choosing among those options depends on your objectives, time frame to achieve the desired return and risk tolerance.
+Investors building long-term wealth will want to pursue a diversified real estate portfolio.

 Types of Commercial Real Estate Investments

-There are five basic types of real estate for investment in the Chicago area and many variations of each.
-Let’s briefly discuss the pros and cons of each.
+There are five basic real estate investment types in the Chicago area, with many variations.
+Following is a brief look at the pros and cons of each.

-- Land Investments – Investing in land can be rewarding if you understand the market and have a plan to make a profit on it.
+- Land – Investing in land can be rewarding if you understand the market and have a strategy to generate profit.
 Land that is not earning income will be a drain in taxes and upkeep.
-But many investors lease rural land for farming, logging, or they hold it for future development.
-Most urban land is purchased for building or for a specific purpose.
+Many investors lease rural land for agricultural use and hold it for future development.
+Most urban land is purchased for building or other specific purposes.

 - Multi-Family Housing – A well-maintained apartment building in the right location can generate a steady stream of income and quickly turn a profit.
 Many commercial real estate investors begin with multi-family housing, but it can be a full-time job unless you hire an accredited property manager.